Friday, April 21, 2017

 Bellias stepped forward to the rail of the speaking platform and looked down at the group.
 "Iadace, welcome back to the Arechive.
 Sadly, in the Truth, neither of your companions has returned."

-He noticed Lameth then, still holding Toorkman's weapon.
+He noticed Lameth then, still holding Toorkmeyn's weapon.
 "You, I don’t know."
 He turned to Gormin.
 "Has he been tested?
 You know our standards here in the Arechive.
 In the Truth, we can only take the best to serve us."

 "He has been tested in battle, which is the only test that matters.
 We might not have saved Neymich without him."
 Gormin folded his arms.
 "What is this information Venerance Aliser is talking about?
 Would this be concerning the Tears of the Gods, which you said were a children's fable?"